Frank Dux: Senzo "Tiger" Tanaka

 John Johnson reported he could find no evidence of Dux's alleged teacher Senzo "Tiger" Tanaka in history books or from other martial arts experts.
 Dux told Johnson he did not know the whereabouts of Tanaka or even if he was still alive, though in later years changed his story to say it was Tanaka's dying wish for him to compete in the Kumite.
 When Johnson pointed out that Dux's teacher has the same name as a ninja commander from Ian Fleming's James Bond novel You Only Live Twice, Dux responded by saying that Fleming "used to base his characters on real people".
 In March 2017, Dux wrote an article saying he had found Tanaka's death certificate, which showed he had died in Los Angeles in 1975, though as of 2016 Dux's website said that Tanaka died in Japan.

 Fight record

 In 1980, Dux told Black Belt that his fight record so far was 321 wins, one loss and seven draws, though in 2014 he told AXS TV that he had retired with a fight record of 329 wins, zero losses.
 Curtis Wong, an editor of Inside Kung Fu, doubted whether Dux's alleged 56 consecutive knockout record was possible.
-Others observe the difficulty in proving or disproving Dux's "impossibly impressive" records, as "the only person able to verify any of this information is Dux himself".
+Dux described the Kumite to Black Belt magazine as a 60 round single-elimination tournament where losers had to leave.
+In order for a single-elimination tournament to have 60 rounds, there would need to have been more competitors in the Kumite than there are people on the entire planet.
+Dux responded to critics arguing the math regarding participants of the Kumite was impossible by posting an article on his website which describes a version of the Kumite that contradicts the version he originally described to Black Belt, where losers of matches continued fighting each other.
+Others observe the difficulty in proving or disproving Dux's "impossibly impressive" records, as he is the only person able to verify his claims.